 The QoS Level is restricted to client to broker or broker to client communication.
 So if I publish a message with QoS Level 2, the message guarantee is only applicable from THAT client to the broker.
 If another client is subscribed to a topic on that broker with QoS Level 0, then the broker will send messages to that client only with QoS Level 0.

 Does message queuing work with QoS Level 0?

-No message queuing will not happen when a client publishes to or is subscribed to a topic with QoS Level 0.
-Message Queuing is possible only if persistent session is enabled by the client.
+No message queuing will not work when a client publishes to or is subscribed to a topic with QoS Level 0.